Gluten Free Banana Nut Mini Muffins are soft, squishy, and irresistable! Naturally sweetened and easily made vegan, too.

 (Although, I’m pretty sure losing track of how many mini muffins you’ve popped over the course of an afternoon makes somethin’ somthin’ count as DEFINITELY SOMETHING!)

-Both maple syrup and mashed banana in the batter sweeten the muffins naturally, and provide a soft and doughy texture to the mini muffins, while cinnamon and nutmeg pump up the comfort factor.
+Both maple syrup and mashed banana in the batter naturally sweeten the muffins and provide a soft and doughy texture, while cinnamon and nutmeg pump up the comfort factor.
 Oh my goodness, they are SUCH a treat.

 How to Make This Recipe

-Start by whisking together mashed banana, pure maple syrup, butter or vegan butter, egg OR flax egg, and vanilla in a large mixing bowl.
+Start by whisking together mashed banana, pure maple syrup, butter or vegan butter, and egg or flax egg, and vanilla in a large mixing bowl.

-Add measure for measure / 1:1 gluten free baking flour, baking soda, cinnamon, nutmeg, and a pinch of salt then whisk to combine.
+Add a gluten free baking flour blend WITH binder (I like Bob’s Red Mill Gluten Free 1-to-1 Baking Flour), baking soda, cinnamon, nutmeg, and a pinch of salt then whisk to combine.

-Next add Fisher Pecan Halves that have been roughly chopped then fold into the batter with a spatula.
+Next add pecans that have been roughly chopped then fold into the batter with a spatula.

 Ingredients

-- 1 cup very ripe mashed banana (about 3 small bananas)
+- 1 cup very ripe mashed banana, ~3 small bananas

 - 1 teaspoon baking soda